Nov 30, 2023

 Apache HTTP Server vs Other Web Servers

-Besides Apache, there are many other web servers as well.
+Beside Apache web server, there are many other popular options.
 Each web server application has been created for a different purpose.
-While Apache is the most widely used, it has quite a few alternatives and rivals.
+While Apache web server is the most widely used, it has quite a few alternatives and rivals.

 Apache vs NGINX

 Nginx was created to solve the so-called c10k problem, meaning that a web server that uses threads to handle user requests is unable to manage more than 10,000 connections at the same time.

-- Since Apache uses the thread-based structure, owners of traffic-heavy websites may encounter performance problems.
+- Since Apache uses the thread-based structure, owners of high-traffic websites may encounter performance problems.
 Nginx is one of the web servers that address the c10k problem and probably the most successful one.

 - Nginx has an event-driven architecture that doesn’t create a new process for each request.
 Instead, it handles every incoming request in a single thread.
 This master process manages several worker processes that perform the actual processing of requests.
 The event-based model of Nginx distributes user requests among worker processes in an efficient way, therefore leading to much better scalability.

 - If you need to manage a high-traffic website, Nginx is an excellent choice, as it can do that by using minimal resources.
 It cannot be a coincidence that it’s used by many high-visibility websites such as Netflix, Hulu, Pinterest, and Airbnb.